 Another addition in all recipes are “natural gelling agents”.
-Again, this item doesn’t specify which type even though it indicates there might be more than one gelling compound.
-We don’t love gelling agents, especially because a study by a Dutch research group and published in the Journal Of Nutrition showed that gelling agents could lower nutrient absorption in dogs .
+Again, this item doesn’t specify which type even though the name indicates there might be more than one gelling compound.
+We don’t love gelling agents, and here's why.
+A study by a Dutch research group and published in the Journal of Nutrition showed that gelling agents could lower nutrient absorption in dogs .
 According to these researchers, exclusively feeding food with gelling agents can cause serious nutritional imbalance among especially sensitive dogs.

-Due to these less-than-ideal extras, we’re taking off 3 stars in this category.
+Due to these less-than-ideal extras, our team of independent experts agreed to take off 3 stars in this category.

 This brand only offers chilled, pre-cooked food.
 Because of it, owners used to kibble might find the slightly longer prep time too much for them.
-Nevertheless, many dog owners praise the ease of use and mention that both 4 Legs meatballs and rolls are freezer friendly when portioned in different containers.
+Nevertheless, many dog owners on our panel praised the ease of use and mention that 4 Legs is easily freezer friendly when portioned in different containers.

-From a protein standpoint, there are no single-protein options and all recipes include chicken.
-Although most dogs can eat chicken just fine, those with allergies or sensitivities will have to look elsewhere.
+From a protein standpoint, all recipes include either chicken or beef.
+Although most dogs can eat these common proteins just fine, those with allergies or sensitivities will have to look elsewhere.

-It’s also important to note that all recipes share the core ingredients and have the exact same guaranteed analysis.
-This, coupled with the fact that all recipes include chicken, means that there is very little variety beyond the main recipe.
+It’s also important to note that all recipes share the core ingredients and have the exact same typical analysis.
+This, coupled with the fact that all recipes include similar proteins, means that there is very little variety beyond the main recipe.

 Finally, we should note there are a couple of meatball options for smaller pups.
-These are smaller in size and come in different recipes (chicken and cheese and beef with veggies) and picky eaters seem to appreciate the flavour.
+These are smaller in size and come in different recipes (chicken and cheese; beef with veggies) and picky eaters seem to appreciate the flavour.

-We’re taking off 2 stars from this category because, even though there seem to be 6 distinct recipes, the core ingredients remain the same.
-Overall, not a good option for those looking for different varieties within the same brand.
+We’re taking off 2 stars from this category because, even though there seem to be distinct recipes, the core ingredients remain the same.
+Overall, not a good option for those looking for more variety in protein or fat percentages.

 Due to its higher price point and smaller packaging, this food is on the lower end of expensive.
 It’s not the most expensive in the market, but it’s not particularly affordable either.
 Of course, the price is probably higher because of the costs involved in chilling the food from production until selling.